Shopify/polaris/src/components/Form/README.md

             type="email"
             helpText={
               <span>
-                We'll use this email address to inform you on future changes to Polaris.
+                We’ll use this email address to inform you on future changes to Polaris.
               </span>
             }